Disaster Recovery in Cloud Computing

 3. Design your plan with your recovery goals in mind.

-This involves looking at your RTO and RPO points to decide which disaster recovery pattern you’ll need to meet those criteria.
-Your recovery goals should outline the maximum and minimum affects to your services
+This involves looking at your RTO and RPO points to decide which disaster recovery strategies you’ll need to meet those criteria.
+Your recovery goals should outline the maximum and minimum affects to your services.

 4. Design for end to end recovery.